shubhamprogrammer2371/Accounts_Delivery_Networking_Small_Project/README.md

+Technologies Implemented :-

+1) Creating a Simple Network using a Router and Access Layer Switch.

+2) Connecting Networking devices with Correct cabling.

+3) Connecting two Networks using a Router.

+4) Subnetting and IP Addressing.

+5) Assigning IP Addresses to Router's interfaces.

+6) Static IP Address allocation to Host Devices.

+7) Test and Verifying Network Communication.

 POV : Additionally, I used a router and the Dynamic Host Configuration Protocol (DHCP) to dynamically assign IP addresses to hosts and endpoints in both sub-networks.